thomascamminady/fairness_im_maschinellen_lernen_observableframework/src/en_07_einfuehrung_datensatz_aufgeteilt.md

 Here too, we see 500 applicants who would repay their loan, and 500 applicants who would not repay their loan.
 However, the average credit scores here are 65 (will repay) and 50 (won't repay).

-We observe: Although the probability of a loan being repaid is 50% in both groups, the group of older applicants has a higher credit score than the group of younger applicants.
+We observe: Although the probability of a loan being repaid is 50% in both groups, Purple Population has a higher credit score than Green Population.